abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### msst_qmass

 - **Type**: Real
 - **Description**: Inertia of extended system variable.
-Used only when md_type is 4, you should set a number that is larger than 0.
+Used only when md_type is msst, you should set a number that is larger than 0.
 Note that Qmass of NHC is set by md_tfreq.
 - **Default**: No default

 ### md_damp